The part of the body below the chest where the spleen, stomach, pancreas, liver, gallbladder, bowel, bladder and kidneys are located.

 Chemicals that are produced by glands in the body.
 They travel in the bloodstream to tissues and organs in different parts of the body.
 They can affect how some cells grow and reproduce.

 A protein involved in normal cell growth.
-Some breast and ovarian cancer cells, have increased receptors for this protein.
+Some cancer cells, for example breast, ovarian and pancreatic cells, have increased amounts of this protein on their surface.

 human papilloma virus (HPV)